Country

 Circumstances:

-The airplane departed RAF Finningley on operation 'Gardening'.
-Over the Elbe estuary, it was shot down by the German Flak and crashed into the sea.
+The airplane departed RAF Swanton Morley at 2123LT on July 26 on an intruder operation to Germany.
+Approaching the German coast, it was shot down by the German Marine Flak and crashed into the sea off Spiekeroog Island.
 All four crew members were killed.

 Crew: